Exploring autonomy...

-A second longer-term paper instead will focus on using short-term memory from tactile sensing, both feet and antennae, to enable effective motion planning in our robot.
-Our objective here is to combine all the gaits engineered within the past months for centipede-inspired robots (turning, climbing, self-righting, sidewinding…) with the use of reinforcement learning, ultimately aiming to achieve robust SLAM performance.
+The project focuses on using short-term memory from tactile sensing, both feet and antennae, to enable effective motion planning in our robot.
+Our objective here is to combine all the gaits engineered within the past months for centipede-inspired robots (turning, climbing, self-righting, sidewinding…) and learning, ultimately aiming to achieve robust SLAM performance through tactile sensing only, if possible.

 example image